COSC3020/tail-recursion-jataylor111/README.md

 Is the asymptotic complexity of tail-recursive Fibonacci different from the non-tail-recursive version?
 Why, or why not?
 Add your answer, including your reasoning, to this markdown file.

+## My Response
+Yes, the tail recursive version of the fibonacci sequence has a different complexity.
+The tail recursive version should have a complexity of $\Theta(n)$ due to the fact that each recursive call is only instance at a time, so there aren't any other recursive calls floating around waiting for the calculations to finish, it just runs each call individually